Connect with others who understand.

 Medically reviewed by Steven Devos, M.D., Ph.D.

 Feeling comfortable in your own skin may be easier said than done when you’re living with eczema.
-This inflammatory skin condition requires a lot of maintenance that can involve trying a lot of treatments, but MyEczemaTeam members seem to agree on one essential: petrolatum — better known as petroleum jelly.
+This inflammatory skin condition requires regular maintenance that can involve trying a lot of treatments, but MyEczemaTeam members seem to agree on one essential: petrolatum, better known as petroleum jelly.
+You may be wondering if petroleum jelly can help with eczema.

 “Swapped out my Double Base moisturizer for plain Tesco petroleum jelly … and seems to be working at the moment!” another member wrote.